Gretchen Franklin: EastEnders

 EastEnders creators Julia Smith and Tony Holland spent a long time trawling around pubs and street markets in the East End of London, soaking up the atmosphere and making mental notes for when they were to actually create the characters for their show.
 Smith was very taken with an elderly lady clutching a Yorkshire Terrier dog in one hand and a glass of Guinness in the other, who was clearly the life and soul of the party; Smith saw that there was much comic mileage to be gained from such a character, and as a result Ethel May Skinner was created.
 In the programme, Ethel was a gossip who did not always get her facts right and this was often used to comic effect, as was her use of malapropisms.
 However, when Julia Smith announced that the character of Ethel was to go into an old people's home, Franklin resigned, saying "I didn't want Ethel becoming a sad old dear who the others visited occasionally."
 She did make return visits to the series, but remained bitter at how her character had been sidelined.

 Ethel owned a dog, a pug named Willy.
 The writers had intended it to be a Yorkshire terrier but a suitable canine could not be found.
 Franklin was less than pleased to find out that Willy the pug was being chauffeur-driven to the BBC's Elstree Studios where EastEnders is made, yet she had to travel by bus.
 Returning to her earlier skills as a Tiller Girl, when Pat Wicks (Pam St Clement) married Frank Butcher (Mike Reid), Franklin provided the high-kicks at the wedding reception – even though she was 78 at the time.

-Her character departed in 1997 when it was revealed that she had left Walford to live in a retirement village.
+Franklin's character departed in 1997 when it was revealed that she had left Walford to live in a retirement village.
 Franklin returned in July 2000, when her character re-appeared in the show and informed her close friends that she was terminally ill with cancer.
 She was killed off in the episode which aired on 7 September 2000, in a controversial euthanasia storyline.
 Ethel had learned that she was terminally ill, and asked Dot Cotton (June Brown) to assist her in taking her own life by an overdose of her morphine tablets.

 Franklin's departure from EastEnders marked the end of her acting career at the age of 89.